 What rights do I have if my employer violates OSHA standards?

 Even though your employer has certain obligations to you under OSHA mandates, it doesn’t mean they will follow through.
 Often, when an OSHA violation results in injury, the insurance company may try to invalidate your claim with the employer to lessen your compensation.

 Knowing your employee rights under this act is key.
-And Brown Kwon & Lam can help.
-If you have been retaliated against for filing an OSHA or PESH violation against your employer, contact our attorneys today.
+If you have questions about your rights as an employee under OSHA or have been retaliated against for filing an OSHA or PESH violation against your employer, contact Brown Kwon & Lam today.